-Make sure that after start the oil pressure rises within 30 seconds, and within 60 seconds in cold weather.
+Make sure that after start the oil pressure rises within 30 seconds, and within 60 seconds maximum in cold weather.
 If not, shut the engine down to avoid damage due to improper lubrication.
 Cold oil is thicker (higher viscosity) and it needs some time to get pumped around.

 Dead cut check